 At a typical coffee house performance, a dozen or more acts perform sets of two or three songs each, depending upon time constraints.
 The show generally consists of two approximately one-hour segments, with an intermission.
 An assortment of snacks, soft drinks and coffees, is also available for a small donation.
 The requested donation fee for the event is $4 ($3 for performing musicians and members) at the door.
 For select, special events (like certain benefits for local charities/causes), it is $5.

-The East River Folk Society coffee house performances are held on the second Saturday of each month during their September-to-June season, hosted at the First Presbyterian Church's fellowship hall (which the Society rents) at 2250 Oak (at 23rd; just east of Fort Street) in Wyandotte, Michigan.
+The East River Folk Society coffee house performances are held on the second Saturday of each month during the September-to-June season, hosted at the St. John's United Church of Christ fellowship hall (which the Society rents) at 2744 4th St. (corner of Chestnut) in Wyandotte, Michigan.